Apple Inc.: 1976–1984: Founding and incorporation

-Apple Computer, Inc. was incorporated in Cupertino, California, on January 3, 1977, without Wayne, who had left and sold his share of the company back to Jobs and Wozniak for $800 only twelve days after having co-founded it.
-Multimillionaire Mike Markkula provided essential business expertise and funding of to Jobs and Wozniak during the incorporation of Apple.
-During the first five years of operations, revenue grew exponentially, doubling about every four months.
-Between September 1977 and September 1980, yearly sales grew from $775,000 to million, an average annual growth rate of 533%.
+Apple Computer, Inc. was incorporated in Cupertino, California, on January 3, 1977, without Wayne, who had left and sold his share of the company back to Jobs and Wozniak for twelve days after its founding.
+Multimillionaire Mike Markkula provided business expertise and invested during the company's incorporation.
+During its first five years, revenue grew rapidly, doubling approximately every four months.
+Between September 1977 and September 1980, annual sales increased from $775,000 to 118 million, an average annual growth rate of 533%.